zonneplan/KiBot/README.md

         - `dark_mode`: [boolean=false] Default to dark mode.
         - `dnf_filter`: [string|list(string)='_none'] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
-                        Avoid using it in conjunction with with IBoM native filtering options.
+                        Avoid using it in conjunction with IBoM native filtering options.
         - `dnp_field`: [string=''] Name of the extra field that indicates do not populate status.
                        Components with this field not empty will be blacklisted.
                        IBoM option, avoid using in conjunction with KiBot variants/filters.